 The Gizmo shows players the connection between their heart rate and how they feel.
 The Gizmo becomes the player's tool to develop self-regulation skills for successful game play.
 Clicking on the Gizmo pauses the game and allows the player time to regulate before continuing.

 Getting in the Red

 Experiencing a heightened heart rate and the emotions connected to it.
 When your child's heart rate starts to rise, this can indicate that your child has become anxious, excited, frustrated or angry.

 Getting in the Blue

-Cooling down after getting in the red.
+Cooling down after being out of the blue zone.
 This is an indicator that your child has been able to successfully recover from a high heart rate.
 Parents often use this term to describe a nice calming down moment.

-The Gizmo has 4 different strategies that kids use to bring their heart rate down: Deep breathing, Crossing the Midline, Progressive Muscle Relaxation, and Visualization Learn about the different skills here.
+Dr. Dragon prompts 4 different strategies that kids use to bring their heart rate down: Deep breathing, Crossing the Midline, Progressive Muscle Relaxation, and Visualization.
+Learn about the different strategies here.